pytholic/what_you_seek/common_commands.md

 git checkout -b <branch name>  # create and change branch

 git fetch origin or git fetch origin <branch:branch>

+# Cloning a repo with branches
+git clone <url>  # You will have main locally only, remote will be in track git fetch --all git branch -a  # show all branches git switch <branch name>  # switches to branch and creates it locally, switch to already existing branch git checkout <branch name>  # switches to branch and creates it locally, switch to already existing branch

+git check -b <branch name>  # creates and switches to a new local branch>

+git fetch  # gets info on branches but doesn't change local branches git pull  # fetches and merges git fetch --all, git pull --all  # do for all branches

+git branch -d <branch name>  # delete branch
 ```

 ## Submodules